20 student kitchen cupboard essentials

 Cooking oil is essential for the kitchen – you'll need it to cook almost any meal.

-You might find that a lot of recipes will suggest using extra virgin olive oil, and while this is definitely going to add to the taste and quality of your food, bog-standard olive oil will do.
+You might find that a lot of recipes will suggest using extra virgin olive oil.
+While this is definitely going to add to the taste and quality of your food, bog-standard olive oil will do.

-Cheaper options like sunflower or vegetable will also be just as effective for cooking and frying food.
-Plus, it's highly unlikely that you'll notice any difference in taste from olive oil – unless you have an extremely sophisticated pallet (in which case, good luck with your student diet!).
+Cheaper options like sunflower or vegetable oil are just as effective for cooking and frying food.
+Plus, it's highly unlikely that you'll notice any difference in taste from olive oil.
+That is, unless you have an extremely sophisticated pallet (in which case, good luck with your student diet!).

 -